Feeling nervous about uni-level studies or a particular subject?

 Study Link Success

-"At CSU we recognise the importance of quality preparation for university study and Study Link is designed to really kick-start your studies.
-Complete an online subject or Intensive Weekend Workshop before your formal studies commence or, if you're already here at CSU, enrol and have a concentrated hit on a skill area during your session breaks.
+"At Charles Sturt we recognise the importance of quality preparation for university study and Study Link is designed to really kick-start your studies.
+Complete an online subject and have a concentrated hit on a skill area during your session breaks.

 So, if you haven't studied for a while, or if you just want to brush up on your skills and knowledge in a few areas, as well as build your confidence, a Study Link subject is perfect for you."